KDE/documentation-develop-kde-org/content/docs/kidletime/_index.md

 * current idling time
 * timeout notifications, to be emitted if the system idled for a specified time
-* activity notifications, if the user resumes acting after an idling periode
+* activity notifications, if the user resumes acting after an idling period

 ## Using It